jonsimonsen/Procap/README.md

 -TODO: Make it possible to read the data from file and/or directly from the web api.
 TODO2: Fix a bug that makes the new chart be only half of the desired height.
 TODO3: Apply DRY to the selector.

+0.7
+---

+-Data is now read from a file.
+Fixed gitignore to make the file available.
+-TODO: Read data from a website/the API.
+-same TODO2 and TODO3 as before.
+Should try to make minor version that fixes the concerns.
+TODO4: Try to find out the source of an XML-parsing error.
+This might incidentally be resolved when the first TODO is resolved.